 Brothers of the Secular Oratory

 The Oratory began in Rome with a group of men who met informally in St Philip’s rooms for prayer, recreation and spiritual guidance from the saint of joy.
 The community of priests which we now call "the Oratory" was formed later to care for the spiritual needs of this group as it outgrew St Philip’s rooms and became known in Rome and around the world.
 But it was the laymen’s group that came first.
 Wherever the Oratory is to be found this informal origin is recalled by the Brothers of the Secular Oratory.
 Brothers continue to meet regularly with the same goal, growth in holiness in the way of St Philip.
-Here in York the Brothers meet every other Wednesday evening for spiritual reflection, a time of silent prayer and recreation.
-For more information please contact Fr Stephen.
+Not currently meeting but please contact Fr Stephen if you would be interested in restarting it.

 St Philip’s first association was of lay people - the priest’s community came later.
 They met in the Oratory daily, where one of the Brothers or Fathers would read from Scripture or a spiritual book.
 One of the Fathers delivered a discourse on what they had just heard, or St Philip would ask those present to discuss a given topic.
 The talks were always on prayer, the lives of saints, the virtues and Church history.
 A period of meditation followed, then litanies and the ‘Oratory Prayers’.
 The York Women's Oratory meets on the third Friday of every month at 7.30pm.
 For more information please contact Sue Whitaker.